nixberg/genpass-swift/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  base32 (default)        Generate a password from a 32-character set. passphrase              Generate a passphrase from a set of words. safari-style            Generate a password in the style of Safari’s password manager. urbit-style             Generate a password in the style of Urbit’s @q encoding.
+  apple-style             Generate a password in the style of Apple’s Password AutoFill. base32 (default)        Generate a password from a 32-character set. passphrase              Generate a passphrase from a set of words. urbit-style             Generate a password in the style of Urbit’s @q encoding.

   See 'genpass help <subcommand>' for detailed help.